Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Introduction

+Most end-to-end ML compilers use computational graphs as the high-level representation and treat tensor programs and operator libraries as \emph{foreign functions} that are usually opaque.
+Dynamic shapes are usually handled at each level within each function.
+Relay~\cite{Roesch_2018} and IREE~\cite{lattner2021mlir} handles dynamic shapes in computational graphs through ``unknown'' annotations and do not track relations between dynamic shapes.
+The PyTorch compiler~\cite{pytorch2} enables just-in-time~(JIT) graph tracing and handles dynamic shape tracking within each traced function.
+The JIT approach eliminates the need for shape tracking across function boundaries, but also limits its applications on emerging platforms with constrained environments, such as mobile and WebGPU.
+DietCode~\cite{MLSYS2022_f89b79c9}, CoRA~\cite{MLSYS2022_afe8a457}, and SparseTIR~\cite{ye2023sparsetir} focus on optimizing dynamic shapes within each tensor program.
+Halide~\cite{ragan2013halide} tracks dynamic shapes in tensor programs and provides primitives to call external library functions from tensor programs.

+Despite the developments in dynamic shape handling at each level and function, challenges still exist in optimizations across these levels and functions.
+First, as we target a broad set of emerging platforms, we must enable ahead-of-time~(AOT) compilation, which necessitates full program optimizations across functions.
+Additionally, user-defined operators such as customized quantization decode require computational graph optimizations to be aware of foreign functions.
+Finally, single-shot lowering makes it harder to analyze or transform tensor programs first and then use the results to inform high-level graph optimizations.
+Dynamic shape tracking threads through all these challenges in every incremental transformation, as losing the shape relation information can significantly hinder the optimizations we can perform across operators and functions in the program.

-To address these challenges, we introduce \sys{}, a compiler abstraction for end-to-end dynamic machine learning.
-We introduce \emph{first-class symbolic shapes} to track and represent the relations of dynamic shape dimensions. \sys{} uses variables to represent symbolic shape dimensions and uses a ``best-effort'' approach to infer dynamic shapes across tensor operators and function calls statically when possible, using a dynamic fallback otherwise. \sys{} also enables \emph{cross-level abstractions} that encapsulate computational graphs, loop-level tensor programs, and library calls in the same layer to enable analysis and optimizations across them.
-We also introduce a collection of composable optimizations to enable dynamic shape-aware operator fusion, memory optimization, and tensor operator optimizations.
-Finally, we build end-to-end compilation framework on top of these elements.
+To address these challenges, we introduce \sys{}, a holistic AOT compiler program abstraction for emerging end-to-end dynamic machine learning models on emerging platforms. \sys{} enables an abstraction that encapsulates levels of computational graphs, loop-level tensor programs and external library functions at the same time, which we call \emph{cross-level abstraction} in this paper.\footnote{We leverage other lower layers in ML compilers for GPU source code generation.} We also introduce \emph{first-class symbolic shapes} to track and represent the relations of dynamic shape dimensions. \sys{} uses variables to represent symbolic shape dimensions and employs symbolic deductions to track dynamic shapes across tensor operators, subgraph function calls and foreign function calls of tensor programs and external library functions statically when possible, with a dynamic fallback as needed.
+The cross-level abstraction with first-class symbolic shape allows for analyses and optimizations across these abstraction levels, and meanwhile preserves symbolic shape information in IR during optimizations.
+We introduce a collection of optimizations to enable dynamic shape-aware operator fusion, tensor program workspace lifting, memory optimization, graph offloading and tensor operator optimizations.
+Finally, we build an end-to-end compilation framework on top of these elements.
 This paper makes the following contributions: